shinsenter/defer-wordpress/README.md

 # defer-wordpress

-🔌 A Wordpress plugin integrating my beloved "defer.js" library into your websites.
+🔌 WordPress remains one of the most popular CMS platform until now, and I'm excited to make a Wordpress plugin integrating my beloved "defer.js" library into your websites.
 Hope you guys like it.

 ## Keep in touch